metafizzy/fizzy.school/content/cache-jquery-objects.md

 ## Wrap up

 Caching jQuery selections is a powerful practice.
 Not only does it expose how jQuery works, it can be the first step to opening an even bigger concept: thinking with variables.
-More on that in the next chapter: State with variables.
+More on that in the next chapter: [State variables](state-variables).

 <!-- html-in-md </div> -->